 Banning app-hailed and traditional taxi passengers from being picked up at curbside puts LAX in line with San Francisco’s airport, which adopted the practice earlier this summer, and Boston’s airport, which will soon institute a ban of its own.

 And while this may add more time between exiting the aircraft and getting to your home or destination, it won’t impact anyone rushing to catch a departing plane.
 Curbside drop-offs will continue to be permitted.
+It’s also still fine to pick up a friend or family member in your personal car.
+You’ll just meet them at the median, rather than in the curb lane.

 Stay on top of the latest in L.A. food and culture.
 Sign up for our newsletters today.